EDCD/EDDI/docs/Localization_for_devs.md

 ```csharp
         public static readonly Government None;
 ```
+**NB** Any variables we want to expose this way should be declared in the top level class but initialised in the static class constructor.
+This ensures that `AllOfThem` is fully populated from the get-go.

 The base class needs a public no-argument constructor, which it calls if `AllOfThem` is empty to cause the static constructor to run and populate it.
 As long as its `basename` is null or empty, the object returned by this constructor will be discarded and not added to `AllOfThem`.
 ```csharp